-GARYTALK.COM (04/10/2017) – I recently saw a video that someone had shared on Facebook reminded me of an incident in my past.
+GARYTALK.COM (04/10/2017) – A video someone shared on Facebook reminded me of an incident in my past.
 The video on Facebook showed a traffic accident in which a driver lost control and was visibly thrown from the car as it went into the ditch at high speed.
 The man apparently was not wearing a seat belt.
 The driver was ejected, yet, miraculously, walked away after being assisted by numerous passersby who stopped to help.
 The video takes me back to the early morning I hit a big buck on a lonely northern Wisconsin highway during my drive to work on a radio station morning show before the sun came up several decades ago.

 My situation was a little bit different, but I remember the tossing and twisting my body experienced during my high speed accident in the early 1970s.
 My car ended up in the ditch, too.
 The big difference: I was wearing a seat belt, which kept me behind the wheel and able to control the path of my car as it careened across the center line after impact, then off the road, ending up straddling a driveway with all four wheels hanging in the air.

 The guy in the video was lucky.
 Other people who have been thrown out of their car when not wearing a seat belt, haven’t fared as well as he.
 I’m happy to say I was wearing my seat belt when my accident happened years ago, otherwise, I may not have been able to tell the rest of my story.

 During my news career, I have reported on many accident scenes in which drivers and passengers lost their lives when tossed out of vehicles at high speed due to not wearing seat belts.
 The guy in the video was extremely fortunate that he walked away when his car left the roadway at high speed, was tossed about and rolled a couple of times.
 The way it appeared, the car he was driving could have easily came to rest on his body or crushed his head while laying on the ground in the final seconds.